 Loveliest of flowers, the snowdrop now:

 Early spring comes littered with winter’s arboreal debris.
 I like to do a little ‘gardening’ before snapping florals but shaft me sideways if the best clusters weren’t on the far bank.
 What would a real photographer do?
-Me, I could write the book on indolence and cowardice – in art as in life – as arch enemies of excellence.
+Me, I could write the book on indolence and cowardice – in art as in life – as the arch enemies of excellence.

 A three mile spin brought us to Rowsley and Caudwell’s Mill, power for whose stone ground flour is supplied not by a waterwheel but the greater efficiency of submerged turbines.
 I took no snaps but this video is worth a watch.